Dhusha/GPT2-Model/README.md

 # GUVI GPT2 Model Using Hugging Face

-This project demonstrates the development of a custom GPT model fine-tuned on GUVI-specific data using the streamlit Web application, and its deployment through Hugging Face Transformers library.
+This project demonstrates the development of a custom GPT model fine-tuned on GUVI-specific data, using the Streamlit web application, and its deployment through the Hugging Face Transformers library.

 My Hugging Face Link - https://huggingface.co/spaces/TpsNandhini/FinalProject